erikthered.com logo

 When do I get my SAT score back?

 Scores are first released via the Internet about 3 weeks after the exam is administered.
 Generally, the scores will appear on the College Board web site starting at roughly 5 A.M.
 Eastern Time (9 A.M. or 10 A.M.
 UT depending on whether or not U.S. daylight saving time is in effect).
 Not everyone's scores will appear immediately.
 On the score release day, you will get the scores for math, critical reading, and writing, as well as the writing multiple choice subscore and the essay score.
 About a week later, the web site will have your "full" score report, which will detail the number of questions answered correctly, incorrectly, or omitted, broken down by category and difficulty of question.
-For the actual score release dates for the current test year, see the SAT Calendar.
+For the actual score release dates for the current test year, see the SAT & ACT Calendar.

 Is the SAT different every time it is administered?